Managing Pain After Traumatic Brain Injury

 Get daily exercise for your body and your brain.

-Learn to avoid stress and relax.
+Learn to avoid too much stress and relax.
 Try listening to music, meditating, or deep breathing.

 Go to bed and get up at the same time every day.